tomjoht/tomjoht.github.io/_posts/2018/2018-06-19-review-of-madcap-central-and-flare-2018.md

 categories:
 - general
 keywords:
 summary: "The following is a guest post from <a href='#unacogavin'>Una Cogavin</a>, a certified MadCap Advanced Developer and Flare consultant.
-In this post, Cogavin reviews Flare 2018 and Central and explains the features he finds most useful in these tools."
+In this post, Cogavin reviews Flare 2018 and Central and explains the features she finds most useful in these tools."
 bitlink: http://bit.ly/flarecentralcogavin
 ---